BC PNP: Skills Immigration Registration System (SIRS)

 Application and Nomination Decision

-Candidates are invited to apply will have up to 30 calendar days from the date of invitation to submit a complete application via the BC PNP online system.
+Candidates who are invited to apply will have up to 30 calendar days from the date of invitation to submit a complete application via the BC PNP online system.
 If the application is approved, candidates then have six months from the date of confirmation of the provincial nomination to apply to Immigration, Refugees and Citizenship Canada (IRCC) for permanent resident status.

 Candidates who have obtained a provincial nomination from the BC PNP may be eligible to receive a work permit support letter so that they can apply to IRCC to obtain or renew a work permit to start or continue working in B.C. for their employer while awaiting the decision on their permanent residence application.